How do you avoid getting pressure spots from braces?

 The WalkAide and similar products that operate using a neuromuscular electrical muscle stimulation unit (NEMS) are contraindicated for those with CMT.
 These systems use electrical stimulation to activate the muscles and create a contraction.
 This works best for patients who have central motor neuron processing problems and intact peripheral nervous systems.
 For those with CMT, the electrical signal will not travel through the nervous system appropriately and as a result a patient can get an unsafe amount of electricity to elicit a muscle response.
 With prolonged use, this could lead to electrical burns and potential nerve damage.
 The WalkAide may be able to elicit a muscle response in patients with minor CMT involvement, but it is not recommended in these cases because it can damage healthy nerve cells.
 This has not been directly reported with CMT as far as I am aware, however it has been reported in spinal cord injury (SCI) patients with lower motor neuron lesions, versus SCI patients that have upper motor neuron lesions.
 This device is best suited for patients with multiple sclerosis, whose movement is affected by the upper motor neuron involvement.

-How does one go about finding a good orthotist who knows CMT?
+How do I find a good orthotist who knows CMT?

-Please check in with your regional Branch leaders for suggestions: https://www.cmtausa.org/resource-directory/wpbdp_category/cmta-branches
+Please check in with your regional branch leaders for suggestions.

 How can I keep my toes from curling up when wearing shoes with a carbon fiber AFO